apache/druid/docs/content/tutorials/cluster.md

 ## Start Master Server

-Copy the Druid distribution and your edited configurations to your Master servers.
+Copy the Druid distribution and your edited configurations to your Master server.

 If you have been editing the configurations on your local machine, you can use *rsync* to copy them: